plepe/modulekit-form/README.md

 Child elements may have a property 'show_default'.
 If true, this field will be shown, even if it has not been added.

+Child elements may have a property 'weight'.
+Elements will be ordered by weight.
+Elements added interactively will always be added at the bottom.

 Example:
 ```json
 "foobar": {